Yisrael Meir Kagan: Biography

 Although the anti-religious attitudes which pervaded Zionism greatly distressed him, Kagan initially refused to become personally involved in the matter and refrained from publicly denouncing the movement.
 When his views became known, he cautioned his students about joining the Zionists and declared its political aims as being contrary to the Torah.
 Kagan famously said that it would be preferable to lose a third of the amount of Torah we have throughout the world rather than join the WZO (World Zionist Organization).
 Elchonon Wasserman (killed in the Holocaust 6 July 1941) said that this means even if the majority of yeshivos would have to close, we would not be allowed to join the WZO.
 In 1903, his wife Frieda died, and two years later he remarried Miriam Frieda Kagan (Schneider), who was 37 years younger than him.
 She was the daughter of Reb Hillel Schneider of Lapis, the author of the book Beis Hillel.
 It was from this marriage that his son Aharon Kagan and his daughter Feigl Chaya Sacks were born.
 His son-in-law was Mendel Zaks.

-In 1925, it was announced that he would be leaving Warsaw with his daughter and son-in-law to permanently settle in Petach Tikvah (the Gate of Hope, in Hebrew), in mandatory yisrael.
+In 1925, it was announced that he would be leaving Warsaw with his daughter and son-in-law to permanently settle in Petach Tikvah, in Mandatory Palestine.
 Upon discovering his plans, prominent rabbis and yeshiva deans persuaded him to remain in Radin and he died there on September 15, 1933, aged 95.
 He was interred in the nearby cemetery.
 Miriam Freida arrived in Montreal with her son Aharon via Siberia and Japan in 1942, and died in New York in 1946.

 Many other Jewish religious institutions throughout the world also bear his name.
 One American yeshiva named in his honor is the Yeshivas Rabbeinu Yisrael Meir HaKohen centered in Queens, New York founded by his great nephew, Dovid Leibowitz, with several branches in the United States, Canada, and Israel.
 Kagan's teachings have inspired some English-speaking American Jews to establish the Chofetz Chaim Heritage Foundation, dedicated to the dissemination of his teachings to Jewish communities around the world.
 An Orthodox kibbutz in Israel, Hafetz Haim, was named in his honor.

 During his lifetime, Kagan was venerated by Jews and non-Jews alike.
 Orthodox Jews across the world viewed him as one of the 36 righteous people, and Polish farmers were said to have lured him into their fields believing his feet would bring blessing to their crops.

 According to some reports, despite his rabbinic leadership he did not hold semikhah until late in life, when he had to apply for a passport and needed formal semichah in order to honestly enter "rabbi" as his occupation.
 He then received his semikhah by telegraph from Chaim Ozer Grodzinski of Wilna.
 According to another report, though, he received semikhah much earlier, at age 17.